Para-Bannai-Ito Polynomials: Para-Bannai--Ito for , even

 \subsection{Orthogonality relation}

-We know that the Geronimus transformation will only add $x_s = \rho_1$ to the spectrum provided by the zeros of $\mathbf{P}_{2j+1}^{\pp{0}}$.
-It turns out that this fits with the grid of the section \secref{C3_OR} and that its points are then given by
+We know that the Geronimus transformation will only add $x_s = \rho_1$ to the spectrum provided by the zeros of \smash{$\mathbf{P}_{2j+1}^{(0)}$}.
+It turns out that this fits with the grid of Section \ref{C3_OR} and that its points are then given by

 or again as a linear quadri-lattice

 The orthogonality relation is again of the form

 where